 I obtained a Diplom in Biology (M.Sc. equiv.) at the Christian-Albrechts-University in Kiel, Germany, and a Ph.D. in Entomology at the University of California Riverside.
 I did my Ph.D. training with Dr. Peter Atkinson working on insect transformation systems, and subsequently worked on mosquito immunity in Dr. Fotis C. Kafatos' laboratory at the European Molecular Biology Laboratory and Imperial College London.
 I joined the faculty in the Division of Biology at K-State in 2007.

 I received my Ph.D. in Biology at Kansas State University in 2008 and subsequently trained in Dr. Alex Raikhel's laboratory at the University of California Riverside.
 I joined the Michel Laboratory in January of 2011.

 My NIH-funded research focuses on harnessing densoviruses for somatic gene therapy in mosquitoes.
 In addition, I continue to investigate the role of hemocytes in mosquito innate immunity and the signal transduction pathways that lead to hemocyte proliferation and differentiation.

 My research focuses on the analysis of extracellular protease cascades that regulate the innate immune system in mosquitoes.
-For these investigations, I am establishing novel fungal and bacterial challenge models in mosquitoes that I use to probe the Toll pathway in the African malaria mosquito, Anopheles gambiae.
+For these investigations, I established a fungal infection model in mosquitoes that I use to probe the Toll pathway in the African malaria mosquito, Anopheles gambiae.

-I am a Sophomore in Biology and the premed program at Kansas State University.
-I joined the Michel lab this fall, and help with general lab maintenance.
-I also assist research projects that explore the structure-function analysis of serpins and identification of their protease targets.
-My research is sponsored by an Research Award from the College of Arts & Sciences at Kasnas State.
+I am a Senior in Biology and the premed program at Kansas State University.
+I joined the Michel lab this spring, and help with general lab maintenance and mosquito rearing.